At City Beach Residential College, we provide support to gifted students while they live and learn away from their families.

 - enhance the accommodation and access to education provided by the residential college.

-Vacancies that arise on the LINC are advertised, and expressions of interest assessed by the Department of Education's Director General.
+Vacancies that arise on the LINC committee are advertised and expressions of interest are assessed by the Department of Education's Director General.